-Kenya visa is on arrival for majority of the countries in the world and so was for Pakistani citizens. there is also a website from where one can obtain an evisa which is also available to Majority of the countries in the world.
+Kenya visa is on arrival for the majority of the countries in the world and so was for Pakistani citizens. there is also a website from where one can obtain an evisa which is also available to the Majority of the countries in the world.

-When I reached Kenya, it took 5 minutes to clear the immigration with Kenya evisa, and I found that visa on arrival is also easily available at the airport for the same price.
+When I reached Kenya, it took 5 minutes to clear the immigration with Kenya evisa, and I found that a visa on arrival is also easily available at the airport for the same price.

 Kenya Travel Guide: Airport to City Taxi

-Airport is around 10 KM distance from city center in Nairobi, and it costs exactly $18 for a single ride from Jomo Kenyatta Airport to Westlands in Nairobi, I stayed in Westlands which is a good area.
+The airport is around 10 KM distance from the city center in Nairobi, and it costs exactly $18 for a single ride from Jomo Kenyatta Airport to Westlands in Nairobi, I stayed in Westlands which is a good area.

-Journey from Airport to city was safe and smooth. it took around 40 minutes to reach city center and I arrived at night time so did not see much.
+The journey from Airport to the city was safe and smooth. it took around 40 minutes to reach the city center and I arrived at night time so did not see much.

 Accommodation in Nairobi

 Kenya Travel Guide: Food in Nairobi

-Nairobi is relatively big city.
-However, there are many fast food restaurants such as KFC, Subway and many others. so it was easy to find them anywhere and have a good food.
+Nairobi is a relatively big city.
+However, there are many fast food restaurants such as KFC, Subway, and many others. so it was easy to find them anywhere and have good food.

 Food usually costs around $5 per meal, I ate fast food in Nairobi, it always cost me $5 per meal.

 Transportation in Nairobi

-There are many public buses running all the day in Nairobi, but I didn’t use any bus during my two days stay in Nairobi.
+There are many public buses running all day in Nairobi, but I didn’t use any buses during my two day stay in Nairobi.
 I used Taxi from the airport and then used UBER.